We all know that a CDN helps to decrease a blog’s load time, but the problem is that most CDN services cost money.

-Look at the screenshot below in which you can see the how much fast Dropbox loads then other CDN servers.
+Look at the screenshot below in which you can see how much faster Dropbox loads vs. other CDN servers.

-1. Download COMPLETE wp-content and wp-includes folders (you can skip .php files) from WordPress.
+1. Download the COMPLETE wp-content and wp-includes folders (you can skip .php files) from WordPress.

-4. Open your site’s file manager and in the directory CDN, create a new file named .htaccess and add the following code in it.
-(Replace ID with your Dropbox ID)
+4. Open your site’s file manager and in the directory “CDN”, create a new file named .htaccess and add the following code: (Replace “ID” with your Dropbox ID)

 Redirect 301 / http://dl.dropbox.com/u/ID/cdn/

-5. Open the Super Cache settings page and click on the CDN tab.
+5. Open the Super Cache settings page and click on the “CDN” tab.
 Configure the settings accordingly.
-(Replace cdn.havefunforever.com with the url to sub-domain you created in 3rd step)
+(Replace cdn.havefunforever.com with the URL to the sub-domain you created in the 3rd step.)

-6. Click on Save button and you know what?
+6. Click on “Save” and that’s it.
 Everything is done.

 Why a Sub-Domain?
 I don’t want to create a sub-domain!

-- In the Super Cache CDN setting page, in Off-site URL, give the path to your Dropbox folder where all the files resist i.e http://dl.dropbox.com/u/ID/cdn.
+- In the Super Cache CDN settings page, in Off-site URL, give the path to your Dropbox folder where all of the files reside (http://dl.dropbox.com/u/ID/cdn).

-Do let us know if you have any query while setting up Dropbox as CDN.
-Also if you have set up this free CDN for your WordPress blog, don’t forget to check your blog load time and let us know the difference.
+Do let us know if you have any queries while setting up Dropbox as a CDN.
+Also if you have set up this free CDN for your WordPress blog, don’t forget to check your blog’s load time and let us know the difference in the comments below.